mohamedtharwat000/hlputils/README.md

 ## Future Features

 - **More utility functions**: The package will be expanded to include more helper functions for tasks like string manipulation, array manipulation, and working with dates and times.
-- **TypeScript support**: TypeScript definitions will be added to provide type safety and improved developer experience.

 ## Contributing